Why Purple Vegetables and Fruits Pack a Healthy Punch

 Caprese Aubergine Parcels

-Braaied to perfection, these parcels are perfect for your veggie loving friends.
+Braaied to perfection, these parcels are perfect for your veggie-loving friends.

 Recipe for Caprese Aubergine Parcels